omegaui/cliptopia/README.md

 -   And a very attractive custom User Interface ❣️

 See [The Daemon](https://slite.com/api/public/notes/l9bdqAzEIRZ7dG/redirect) , to explore more features.

+## GNOME (Ubuntu)
+This is for users who are running GNOME on Ubuntu in a wayland session (default session).
+Rather than using `wl-clipboard`, please enable `force-xclip` mode from cliptopia's settings to prevent encounter [this issue](https://github.com/omegaui/cliptopia/issues/16).

 ## ![daemon](https://img.icons8.com/cotton/48/rocket.png) The Daemon
 At the heart of Cliptopia lies the [`cliptopia-daemon`](https://github.com/omegaui/cliptopia_daemon) which is responsible for watching your clipboard.